-We offer students a diverse range of academic programmes designed to stimulate and engage
+- We offer students a diverse range of academic programmes designed to stimulate and engage.

-We produce graduates who possess insight, imagination skills of analysis and critical argumentation.
+- We produce graduates who possess insight, imagination, skills of analysis and critical argumentation.

 Interested in applying to Humanities?

 View our Frequently Asked Questions page for more information on the Faculty of Humanities undergraduate admissions processes.
 To be considered for admission to Undergraduate study, applicants normally resident in South Africa are required to:

-Write the Academic and Quantitative Literacy Test (AQL) here for more details.
+- Write the NBT Academic and Quantitative Literacy Test (AQL).